Overview of Product Manager vs Project Manager

 - Project Managers manage the project resources of the project and its stakeholders.

-The roles of Product Manager and Project Manager are very difficult but these roles are said to have some similar skillset
+Product Manager and Project Manager roles are very difficult, but these roles are said to have some similar skillset.

 - Excellent organizational and interpersonal skills.